Retracting Criticism of LG UltraFine 5K Display Review Removal

 TidBITS recently published an ExtraBITS link pointing at a Reddit thread claiming that Apple had removed reviews from the Apple Store page for the LG UltraFine 5K Display (see “Apple Pulls LG UltraFine 5K Display Reviews,” 23 January 2017).
 We have since learned that Apple never turned reviews on for that product, possibly because it was available only for pre-order for some time before shipping.
+In fact, Apple has now enabled reviews for the LG UltraFine 5K Display, though none have yet appeared.

 Hence, the claim on Reddit that Apple removed negative user reviews cannot be entirely true.
 For confirmation, and this is what we should have done before publishing, we looked in the Internet Archive’s Wayback Machine, which showed that from the time the LG UltraFine 5K Display page was first crawled on 5 November 2016 until now, there have never been any user reviews.
 In addition, we confirmed that other products in the Apple Store with user reviews do show those reviews in the Wayback Machine, so it’s not just an anomaly with the Apple Store site.